-Do not commit to making a charitable contribution on behalf of CPV without first consulting the CPV External Affairs Group to ensure the contribution is strategically relevant and follows CPV policy guidelines.
+- Do not commit to making a charitable contribution, sponsorship or partnership on behalf of CPV without first consulting the CPV External Affairs group to ensure the contribution is strategically relevant and follows CPV policy guidelines. - > Do not make a charitable contribution, sponsorship or partnership without first obtaining approval.